raspiblitz/raspiblitz/README.md

 ##### LND LIGHTNING LABS NODE

 This needs to be switched on to see the sub-settings options for LND.
-If switched on it means the LND lightning node implementation is installed and running on your RaspiBlitz - it can run in parallel to c-lightning.
+If switched on it means the LND lightning node implementation is installed and running on your RaspiBlitz - it can run in parallel to Core Lightning.
 If activated you will find an additional option in the SSH Main Menu that offers you more options for operating the LND node.
 Also under `SERVICES` some apps might only be available if LND is activated.